Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/1-Overview_of_Blockchains_slides.md

 What is the core problem we want to solve?

 Notes:
 Potential for some discussion here, engage the audience.
+Joshy's Answer: Coming to a shared understanding of a common history, and therefore a common state, of a system.

 ---

 ## Comparison with Cryptography